FernandoChu/FernandoChu/README.md

 ### Hi there 👋

-I'm Fernando Chu, and I'm very interested in topics related to mathematical logic.
-In particular, I'm learning more about type theories, and using them to formalize mathematics.
+I'm Fernando Chu, a first year PhD Student at Utrecht University, working under [Paige North](https://paigenorth.github.io/).
+My main interests revolve around category theory and type theory.
+In particular, I'd like to better understand how these can be used to tackle classical problems, generate better abstractions and/or facilitate formalization of results into proof assistants.

 **About me**